 Setting the date for a wedding in Greece can have its complications.
 There are several traditional times of year when you should not—or simply cannot—hold a wedding ceremony.

 Traditionally, the “forbidden” dates to get married revolve around religious holidays.
 For example, a couple wanting a summer wedding must account for the first two weeks in August that are completely devoted to celebrating the Virgin Mary.

-Also, Greeks do not get married during the forty days preceding Christmas, nor the entire period of Lent, the forty day period leading up to Easter.
+Furthermore, Greeks do not get married during the forty days preceding Christmas nor during the entire period of Lent, the forty-day period leading up to Easter.

-Also, many hold to the tradition of waiting one year after a close family member has passed away before going forward with the wedding, as a sign of respect in mourning the dead.
+Many also hold to the tradition of waiting a year after a close family member has passed away before going forward with a wedding as a sign of respect for the dead.

-Some other holy days where weddings should not be performed are August 29th, which marks the beheading of Saint John the Baptist, and September 14th, which is the celebration of the Exaltation of the Holy Cross.
+Some other holy days during which weddings should not be held are August 29th, which marks the beheading of Saint John the Baptist, and September 14th, which is the celebration of the Exaltation of the Holy Cross.